Improve the Quality of Suppliers Information

 Suppliers often provide just a Saturated Fat value in their product specification sheets.
 NutriCalc Online will offer you the opportunity to base the Fat breakdown on an ingredient that may be in your product i.e. sunflower oil.

 If there is more than one significant source of fat in the product, and you cannot obtain more detailed information from your supplier, you should select ‘split evenly’.
 This is not perfect but will be closer than leaving the nutrients empty.

 3. Carbohydrate breakdown

-Again, suppliers will often provide the legal minimum of Sugars and offer nothing for starch.
+Again, suppliers will often provide the legal minimum of Sugars and offer nothing for Starch or Polyols.

-The Online Service will prompt you with a value based on Carbohydrate minus sugars, but this will NOT be correct if there are significant amounts of Oligosaccharides present.
-An example of these are: onions, carrots, peppers, glycerine etc.
+The Online Service will prompt you with a Starch value based on Carbohydrate minus Sugars and Polyols, but this will NOT be correct if there are significant amounts of Oligosaccharides present.
+Examples of ingredients that have a high level of Oligosaccharides are onions, carrots, peppers, peas and glucose syrup.

-This is an attempt to check that you have entered the quantity in Milligrams rather than grams and not entered the salt value instead of the sodium value.
-These are not the same!
+This is an attempt to check that you have entered the quantity in milligrams rather than grams and not entered the Salt value instead of the Sodium value.
+It should be noted that Sodium and Salt are not the same.

 5. Moisture content

-If your supplier has not provided a value for this, a moisture content will be offered based on the other nutrients in the table.
+If your supplier has not provided a value for this, NutriCalc is able to offer a Moisture content value, based on the other nutrients in the table.